Codertocat/hello-world-npm/README.md

 # hello-world-npm

-This is a simple npm package that demonstrates the [Github Package Registry](https://github.com/features/package-registry).
+This is a simple npm package that demonstrates the [GitHub Package Registry](https://github.com/features/package-registry).

 ## Installation